gguo78/dp-rag/documents/report.md

 ## Private RAG

 When FT is not the best approach to adding new knowledge and RAG would be preferred, DP-FT cannot help with privacy.
-In these cases, DP can still be levereaged in different ways.
+In these cases, DP can still be leveraged in different ways.
 A straightforward approach to DP RAG is to generate synthetic documents with differential privacy out of the private knowledge base and then retrieve documents from this synthetic knowledge base instead of the private one.
 Another approach is to generate the LLM response in a DP way.

-The approach of generating synthetic documents usable for RAG in privacy-sensitive contexts has been explored by [@zeng2024mitigatingprivacyissuesretrievalaugmented] but without DP garantees.
+The approach of generating synthetic documents usable for RAG in privacy-sensitive contexts has been explored by [@zeng2024mitigatingprivacyissuesretrievalaugmented] but without DP guarantees.
 There are three main approaches to the problem of generating DP Synthetic Data (SD):

-* Fine-Tuning a pretrained generative model with DP to generate synthetic documents.
+* Fine-Tuning a pre-trained generative model with DP to generate synthetic documents.
 * Use some form of automated prompt tuning to generate synthetic prompts or context documents.
 * And use DP aggregated generation.

-Fine-Tuning a pretrained generative model with DP can be done with DP-SGD ([@Abadi_2016] and [@Ponomareva_2023]) as mentionned above.
+Fine-Tuning a pre-trained generative model with DP can be done with DP-SGD ([@Abadi_2016] and [@Ponomareva_2023]) as mentioned above.
 An application to synthetic text generation is described there: [@yue2023synthetictextgenerationdifferential].
 This method is technically complex, as, DP-SGD can be challenging to implement efficiently [@bu2023differentially].

-In [@hong2024dpoptmakelargelanguage], the authors use an automated prompt tuning technique developped in [@sordoni2023jointpromptoptimizationstacked] and [@zhou2023largelanguagemodelshumanlevel] and make it differentially private.
+In [@hong2024dpoptmakelargelanguage], the authors use an automated prompt tuning technique developed in [@sordoni2023jointpromptoptimizationstacked] and [@zhou2023largelanguagemodelshumanlevel] and make it differentially private.
 From the evaluations presented, it seems to compare favorably to DP-FT synthetic data approaches.
 Similar methods, based on DP-automated prompt tuning are exposed in [@lin2024differentiallyprivatesyntheticdata] for images and [@xie2024differentiallyprivatesyntheticdata] for text.

 A last approach to generating synthetic data is based on DP aggregation of data.[@lebensold2024dprdmadaptingdiffusionmodels] or [@wu2023privacypreservingincontextlearninglarge] show how to aggregate images or text in their embedding space (aka.
 Embedding Space Aggregation).
 Aggregating data privately is also the approach of [@tang2024privacypreservingincontextlearningdifferentially], but they do it at the token level.